G4M1 Model 11 Betty Manufacture Number 1570 Tail No 377

 Mission History

-In 1995, John Innes visited the crash site, and found bones and recovered a 7.7mm machine gun and 20mm tail gun from the site.
-These were later donated to the Solomon Islands National Museum collection in 2003.
-The tail fin, with the number 377 was still visible.
+During 1995, John Innes visited the crash site and found bones and recovered a 7.7mm machine gun and 20mm tail cannon from the crash site.
+During 2003, these weapons were donated by him to the Solomon Islands National Museum.
+The tail with " 377" was still visible.

 "The marking "H 359" hand-painted on one engine exhaust.
 Air Group 705 (formerly the Misawa Air Group) and used the letter "H" as an air group identification letter during 1942 and early 1943.
 But for a time during 1943, perhaps from April to June, Air Group 705 displayed no air group symbols on its aircraft and instead used just individual aircraft numbers for identification.
 I notified the Japanese of the bones present.
 The relatives visited the site by helicopter and held a memorial service there and recovered them."